Radhikesh-Mishra/Business-Consulting/README.md

-This is business consulting front-end static webpage.
+This is a business consulting front-end static webpage.